 Bilborough 6th Form College is an educational institution for full time students.
-We are committed to tailoring our education to individual needs and promoting inclusivity and equality of opportunity.
-This philosophy underpins the way in which we constantly strive to make reasonable adjustments for any student.
+We are committed to meeting individual needs and promoting inclusivity and equality of opportunity.
+This philosophy underpins the way in which we undertake reasonable adjustments for any student.
 In doing so we fully comply with the Equality Act 2010.

-It is important, however, to be clear about what is reasonable in an educational setting and the limits to the individual support that can be provided within a sixth form college.
+It is also important to recognise the limits to the individual support that can be provided within college.
 Our staff provide outstanding care for all students, but there will be times when a student's physical or mental health are so affected that they are no longer able, despite the support provided both within the College and externally, to maintain reasonable academic progress:

-- We are not a distance-learning College and, while it is reasonable for subject teachers and support staff to be flexible on a temporary basis, prolonged periods of absence are not sustainable, particularly as students are being prepared for demanding external accreditation; - There may be times when the nature of a student's ill health can require support beyond the expertise or capacity that we can reasonably offer; - Occasionally a student's ill health may present a health and safety risk to either themselves or those around them that is unmanageable in a mainstream educational setting.
+- We are not a distance-learning College and, while it is reasonable for subject teachers and support staff to be flexible on a temporary basis, prolonged periods of permanent absence are not sustainable. - > There may be times when the nature of a student's ill health can require support beyond the expertise or capacity that we can reasonably offer. - Occasionally a student's ill health may present a health and safety risk to either themselves or those around them that is unmanageable in a mainstream educational setting.